corrode/corrode.github.io/content/drafts/async.md

 [sqlx](https://github.com/launchbadge/sqlx).
 In your own code, try to avoid async-only public APIs to make downstream usage easier.

+### Consider The Alternatives

+Currently, Rust's core language and its standard library offer just the absolute essentials for `async/await` capabilities.
+The bulk of the work is done in crates developed by the Rust community.
+We should make more use of this possibility to iterate on async Rust and experiment with different designs before we settle on a final solution.

 In binary crates, think twice if you really need to use async.
 It's probably easier to just spawn a thread and get away with blocking I/O. In case you have a CPU-bound workload, you can use [rayon](https://github.com/rayon-rs/rayon) to parallelize your code.

+### Isolate Async Code

 If you _really_ need async, consider isolating your async code from the rest of your application.
 Keep your domain logic synchronous and only use async for I/O and external services.
 Following these guideliens will make your code [more composable](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) and accessible.
 On top of that, the error messages of sync Rust are much easier to reason about than those of async Rust.

+### Keep It Simple

 **Inside Rust, there is a smaller, simpler language that is waiting to get out.
 It is this language that most Rust code should be written in.**